 The 10 day intensive course in the land of the Bible confronted them with physical, historical, geographical and, cultural context of the Biblical texts they had so often advised other about.
 It proved to be an unexpectedly unique experience for them: …We didn’t know what we didn’t know…!

-2. Consultants from Korea, Senegal, Ethiopia and the USA (working in Peru) attended the course in July, 2010.
+2. Consultants from Korea, Senegal, Ethiopia & USA (working in Peru) attended the course in July, 2010.
 All were surprised at the many textual insights gained when considering context in translation.
 The national consultants were especially gratified.

 3. A course for the office staff of Wycliffe, Finland in May 2010.
 They saw firsthand the importance of supporting translators to study in the land as part of their professional training.